nimbus-flight/thingiverse-to-slant3d/README.md

 python -m flask --app main run
 ```

-Pass your api keys - Slant3D and Thingiverse in on localhost
+Enter your api keys to Slant3D and Thingiverse on localhost
+Copy a thingiverse url
+Retrieve Quote

 # to deploy to Google Cloud Run and Cloud Build
 update cloudbuild.yaml and create a cloud run and cloud build app

+## sample application running here
+plan3dprint.com/get-quotes